Have you ever come across a fork in the road and been unable to decide which road to take?

 5 – Determine Your Ideal Life

 Have you ever written down and defined exactly what an ideal day, week, month and year would look like for you?
-This is a great starting point to develop goals that will ultimately lead to a life filled of happiness and joy.
-Check-out THIS ARTICLE that includes a free worksheet to determine your ideal life.
+This is a great starting point to develop goals that will ultimately lead to a life full of happiness and joy.
+Check-out THIS POST that includes a free worksheet to determine your ideal life.

 6 – Develop a Life Plan